KhiopsML/khiops-doc/docs/setup/pip.md

 === "Users on :simple-linux: Linux"
     !!! warning
         The `khiops-core` binary will install or upgrade the system-wide `MPICH` library on your system.
 If you depend on another version of `MPICH`, please prefer an installation using Conda.

+    !!! warning

+        The installation of Khiops will utilize MPICH version 3.4.3 due to compatibility issues.
+        This is why you need to use a dedicated command:
+        ``` sh
+        conda install -c conda-forge -c khiops khiops
+        ```

+        Be aware that this may result in **slower execution times** compared to other platforms.
+This limitation is expected to be addressed in a future MPICH release.

 === "Users on :material-microsoft-windows: Windows"